opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 OpenProject will need these values to be able to connect to your Nextcloud instance.

-Much like in the previous step, you will need to copy these two generated values (**Nextcloud OAuth client ID** and **Nextcloud OAtuh client secret**) and paste them into OpenProject.
+Much like in the previous step, you will need to copy these two generated values (**Nextcloud OAuth client ID** and **Nextcloud OAuth client secret**) and paste them into OpenProject.

 ![Nextcloud also generates OAuth values that need to be copied to OpenProject](3_2_04-NC_Step_3.png)